-- 2.57 The Coastal National Park zone can also be viewed on the Proposals Map (18) - 2.58 The two primary purposes ascribed to the Coastal National Park are, - 1. the conservation and enhancement of the natural beauty, wildlife and cultural heritage of the National Park; - 2. to promote opportunities for the understanding and enjoyment of the special qualities of the National Park by the public. - 2.59 The purpose of planning policy in the Coastal National Park is to provide the highest level of protection against development in support of the objectives of the park, recognising that it includes those parts of the Island that are of highly sensitive and valuable landscape quality. - 2.60 It has to be acknowledged, however, that Jersey's Coastal National Park is a living landscape, with many buildings and land uses within it.
-Whilst there should be a presumption against the introduction of new uses or buildings into the Coastal National Park that would detract from the existing landscape character, there may be opportunity to secure the repair and restoration of its natural beauty, wildlife and cultural heritage by allowing exceptions to the presumption against new development to be made where it is clear that the development of existing buildings or land uses might provide an opportunity to repair or reduce the damage caused to the landscape character by existing them.
-Development may also provide opportunities for the public to understand and enjoy the special qualities of the park.
+- 1. the conservation and enhancement of the natural beauty, wildlife and cultural heritage of the National Park; - 2. to promote opportunities for the understanding and enjoyment of the special qualities of the National Park by the public.

+2.57 The purpose of planning policy in the Coastal National Park is to provide the highest level of protection against development to support these primary purposes.

+2.58 It is acknowledged that the National Park is a living landscape, containing buildings and land uses.
+Whilst there is the strongest presumption against new uses or buildings that would detract from its landscape character, there may be opportunity to secure the repair and restoration of natural beauty, wildlife and cultural heritage through exceptions where the development of existing buildings or land uses provide opportunities to repair or reduce their existing harm to landscape character.
+Development may also provide opportunities for public understanding and enjoyment of the Park.

-- 2.61 There is also a need to provide for the reasonable expectation of residents of the Coastal National Park to improve their homes and for business to undertake economic activity and to provide employment in the park, having regard to the capacity of the landscape to accommodate development without harm. - 2.62 Policy NE6 does not, therefore, confer an absolute moratorium on development in the Coastal National Park but there is a strong presumption against development: the key test is the capacity of the site and its context to accommodate development without harm to the landscape character.
+2.59 There is also a need to provide for the reasonable expectation of residents to improve their homes and businesses to undertake economic activity and provide employment, having regard to the capacity of the landscape to accommodate development without harm.

+2.60 Accordingly, Policy NE6 sets a strong presumption but not an absolute moratorium against development within the Park: the key test is the capacity of the site and its context to accommodate development without harm to landscape character.
 This is the starting point for the consideration of development proposals.
-It will only be appropriate and acceptable to permit some forms of development as exceptions to the general presumption against development, as follows, but there may be cases where development will be unacceptable.
+The following categories may, exceptionally, be considered though not all cases will be acceptable.

-2.63 It is considered unreasonable to resist all forms of development associated with the improvement of people's living space in the Coastal National Park.
-The following forms of development related to residential land use and buildings may be permitted as exceptions to the presumption against development here, but only where it does not cause harm to the landscape character of the area:
+2.61 It would be unreasonable to resist all forms of development to improve people's homes.
+The following forms of development related to residential land use and buildings may be permitted as exceptions to the strong presumption against development here, but only where it does not cause harm to landscape character.